What is Permaculture?

 - Share the Surplus

 In the landscape and home, Permaculture designers often focus on water, soil, energy, food, shelter, and waste.
 We bring dozens of tools and techniques for making connections and working with complex systems along with a set of easy principles to guide our design work.

-If you’re new to Permaculture, you may find that like for both of us, it is the only cult big and weird enough for you to want to join.
+If you’re new to Permaculture, you may find that like for us at Golden Egg, it is the only cult big and weird enough for you to want to join.
 Learning Permaculture often feels like a big “ah-ha” moment for the people in it.
 We’re working to host classes for beginners locally and would love to see you at one!

 If you’re more experienced, we would love to work with you too as support, mentors, or just another set of eyes on a challenge you’re working on.

 If you’d like to learn more about Permaculture in general, check out our abundant Resources page.